 - Anything with salt – salt is toxic to birds, so make sure to keep it off your bird table and don’t put salt in your bird baths to keep it ice-free.

-- Cooked porridge oats – they are glutinous and can harden around a bird’s beak.
+- Cooked porridge oats – oats are glutinous and can harden around a bird’s beak.

-- Milk – birds can’t digest milk so it can make them seriously ill.
+- Milk – birds can’t digest milk, it can make them seriously ill.